Peppol deadline: 01-01-2026

 What does an influencer do?

 As an influencer, you promote products or services through social media like Instagram, YouTube or TikTok.
 You receive compensation in the form of money, free products, or other benefits.
-In return, the advertiser expects you to talk about or recommend these products or services to your followers.
+In return, the advertiser expects you to talk about or recommend their products or services to your followers.

 There are different types of influencers, from micro-influencers with a few thousand followers to macro-influencers with hundreds of thousands or even millions of followers.
 How your income is taxed depends on the regularity and scale of your influencer activities.